 3 Medicinal Uses for Homemade Apple Cider Vinegar

 Your homemade apple cider vinegar can be used not only in the kitchen and for cleaning.
 Try it in a vinegar bath (2 cups per tubful) to greatly aid detoxification.
-It works much better than a skin-damaging bleach bath for relieving eczema symptoms too.

 To ease acid reflux symptoms and for a natural cal/mag supplement, soak crushed eggshells in your homemade ACV to make a simple eggshell and apple cider vinegar remedy.
 1 teaspoon in 8 oz of water up to 3 times a day works wonders.